Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Numerical Solver

 According to \cite{duff_direct_2017}, the $\bs{F}$ matrix corresponding to an acyclic graph, i.e., a mechanism without kinematic loops, can be decomposed with linear complexity by traversing the graph from leaves to root.

 A depth-first search (DFS) starting from the (arbitrary) root is performed to find the correct processing order.
 The found nodes are stored in a list with the root as the last element and the last-found node as the first element.
 This list is then used in the modified LDU decomposition (Algorithm \ref{alg:factor}) and backsubstitution (Algorithm \ref{alg:solve}).
+Note that in the algorithms, vector indices $i$ stand for the respective rows of node $i$, and matrix indices $i,j$ stand for the respective rows of node $i$ and columns of node $j$.

 The decomposition in Algorithm \ref{alg:factor} processes the matrix $\bs{F}$ according to the graph structure from leaves to root.
-Additionally, for each node, computations are only performed for connected components, since computations for unconnected components are zero in the LDU decomposition The linear complexity is a direct result.
+Additionally, for each node, computations are only performed for connected components since computations for unconnected components are zero in the LDU decomposition.
+The linear complexity is a direct result.

 \textbf{Decomposition Complexity:} In an acyclic graph with $n$ nodes, each node has at most one parent, so there are $\mathcal{O}(n)$ children (and $\mathcal{O}(n)$ parents).
 Therefore, a total of $\mathcal{O}(n)$ evaluations of the for-loop on line 2 of Algorithm \ref{alg:factor} is required.
-Resulting is a linear complexity $\mathcal{O}(n)$.
+The result is a linear complexity $\mathcal{O}(n)$.

 \textbf{Backsubstitution Complexity:} In an acyclic graph with $n$ nodes there are $\mathcal{O}(n)$ children and $\mathcal{O}(n)$ parents.
 Therefore, a total of $\mathcal{O}(n)$ evaluations of the for-loops on lines 3 and 9 of Algorithm \ref{alg:solve} is required.
-Resulting is a linear complexity $\mathcal{O}(n)$.
+The result is a linear complexity $\mathcal{O}(n)$.

 \paragraph*{Articulated Mechanism Example}

 The comparison of dense and sparse LDU decomposition for the example in Fig. \ref{fig:mechanism} is shown in Fig. \ref{fig:sparsity}.

 The matrices in Fig. \ref{fig:sparsity} have off-diagonal entries only at the intersection of directly connected nodes.
 For the example mechanism in Fig. \ref{fig:mechanism}, the diagonal entries $\bs{D}_1$ to $\bs{D}_5$ are the derivatives of the dynamics $\bs{d}$ of each body, and the off-diagonal entries $\bs{c}_{ij}$ are the equality constraint derivatives representing joints between two bodies.
 Note that when processing the matrix in the wrong order, so-called fill-in is created.
 This fill-in occurs at the off-diagonals of nodes indirectly connected through a node that is processed before it becomes a leaf.
 Since fill-in must also be processed in the decomposition and backsubstitution, linear complexity is no longer achieved.